dphiffer/data-and-social-justice/README.md

 ## Format

 The course will cover a number of different themes that intersect with issues of technology, data, political engagement, and social justice.
-The first half of the course is concerned with the world wide web, and the second half of the course focuses on working with data.
+The first half of the course is concerned with the world wide web, and the second half of the course focuses on working with data and mapping.

 There is a consistent pattern to the course schedule: first we discuss readings and assignments, then we'll do a technical tutorial, followed by a video or case study.
 I will screen-record the technical sections of class so that you can refer to them outside of class.